A radio-frequency WIMP search with the MeerKAT Galaxy Cluster Legacy Survey: Radio emission from dark matter

-The results of this modeling procedure can then be compared to measurements of astrophysical sources to probe the DM parameter space.
-A common way to go about this is to compare the integrated fluxes of a region of interest.
-The above model assumes a smooth DM profile, and it is reasonable to expect that the presence of sub-structure will affect the strength of the annihilation signal.
+The above modeling procedure for predicting the synchrotron emission assumes a smooth DM profile, and it is reasonable to expect that the presence of sub-structure will affect the strength of the annihilation signal.
 Molin$\acute{e}$ et al 2017 \cite{moline2017characterization} investigate the effect of substructure on the annihilation signal.
 The authors present a parametric equation for the boost factor as a function of host halo mass.
 The boost is given by

 where the best-fit parameters $b_i$ are presented for two values of the slope of the subhalo mass function, $ \alpha =1.9$ and $\alpha=2$.
 In this work, we utilize the parametric equation with $\alpha=2$ to calculate the full boost factor within the virial radius, denoted by $f_\mathrm{boost}$.
 Here, elaboration is required for the use of the term `full boost'.
 It must be noted that the authors formulated the expression for this factor with primarily $\gamma-$ray annihilation signals in mind.
 On the contrary, synchrotron emission cannot benefit from this enhancement in the signal.
 This is due to the fact that sub-halos are more common on the outskirts of the host halo \cite{jiang2017statistics}, where magnetic fields are weaker.
 Thus, it is necessary to scale the boost to the regions where synchrotron emission is more likely.
 This is achieved through the consideration of the spatial distribution of the substructure within the host halo, as well as the magnetic field distribution.
 This leads to the scaled boost taking the form presented in Beck et al 2022 \cite{beck2022galaxy}: